Regular Season Champions

 At Tulane, we've had guards become All-Americans and we've had post-players become all-Americans.
 So in the years I've been here, I've learned that you adjust your style to what you have.
 We like to run, we like to get up and down the floor and have an up-tempo game.
 We use multiple defenses and mix it up to find the best match-ups.
 Our players are smart enough to run a complex system.

-We want the Tulane women's basketball experience to include Conference USA championships, NCAA Tournament runs, and individual honors.
+We want the Tulane women's basketball experience to include American Athletic Conference championships, NCAA Tournament runs, and individual honors.
 And our ultimate goal is to help young women become champions in life."

 -- Lisa Stockton